-Rates on hold as Bank cuts growth outlook
+Bank holds rates as UK hits 'soft patch'

 Movements in the Bank's official rates can have big effects on UK households.
 A rise would mean that about four million households with variable or tracker rate mortgages would see an increase in their monthly payments, while an increase would benefit the nation's 45 million savers.

-Bank of England governor Mark Carney sets interest rates with a team of eight other experts that form the Monetary Policy Committee (MPC).
+Mr Carney sets interest rates with a team of eight other experts that form the Monetary Policy Committee (MPC).

 At the latest meeting, seven members voted to keep interest rates on hold and two, Ian McCafferty and Michael Saunders, voted for an increase.